yuvarajsriramoju/RAG-Based-PDF-Assistant/README.md

 ## 🔮 Future Improvements
 - Add rerankers for improved context retrieval
-- Integrate Online LLMs like OpenAI, Gemini,Claude etc.,
+- Integrate Online LLMs like OpenAI, Claude etc.,
 - Support multimodal PDFs (figures + text)
 - Make it availble for document formats other than PDFs like Word Doc etc...
 - Docker Compose for one-line deployment